 - Quality Care/Workforce.
 The Northland Foundation is working with two main education, economic development, and labor force partners with a goal of increasing the quantity and quality of caregivers in the region.
 Projects might include programs to attract more students into the aging services and gerontology health care fields, making certification and training more accessible, and helping service providers improve employee recruitment and retention.

 For more information about the Integrated Community Rural Aging Program, please contact Zane Bail, Chief Operating Officer, at the Northland Foundation.

 Rural Aging Initiative

-- Civic Engagement and Social Connectedness among older adults is being enhanced through support for the 16 AGE to age: bringing generations together sites in the region.
+- Civic Engagement and Social Connectedness among older adults through support for the region's 18 AGE to age: bringing generations together sites; and implementing the

-- The Aging Innovations Program is designed to spur fresh, inventive approaches to helping older adults age in place with independence and purpose in rural communities.
-The Aging Innovations Program includes competitive funding opportunities.
+- Aging Innovations Program which spurred creative approaches to help older adults age in place with independence and purpose in rural communities and Tribal Nations.

 Learn about outcomes and highlights of this initiative on the Publications & Annual Reports page of our website, under Special Initiative Publications.